 For two specific industries, special rules under Labor Code section 2778 require examination under the Business and Professions Code:

 - Certain real estate licensees, for whom the test of employee or independent contractor status is governed by section 10032(b) of the Business and Professions Code.
 (If that section is not applicable, then Borello is the applicable test for purposes of the Labor Code, except ABC will be the applicable test for purposes of workers’ compensation as of July 1, 2020.)

 - Certain repossession agencies, for which the determination of employee or independent contractor status is governed by Section 7500.2 of the Business and Professions Code

 The exemptions from the ABC test for certain industries, occupations, or contracting relationships may involve some complicated rules and criteria which are not set forth above.
+This is not an exhaustive list of all the exemptions.
 Employers and workers should seek independent advice and counsel if they have questions about the applicability of any exemption to their particular case.

 Yes.
-The determination of whether a worker is an employee or independent contractor under AB 5 is relevant for California income tax purposes.
+The determination of whether a worker is an employee or independent contractor under AB 5 and Labor Code sections 2775-2787 is relevant for California income tax purposes.